-Tampa Bay has some of Florida's best urban adventures, but it's also home to amazing outdoor experiences just minutes from downtown's glittering towers.
+Tampa Bay has some of Florida's best city adventures, but it's also home to amazing outdoor experiences just minutes from downtown's glittering towers.
 Paddling, bird-watching, animal interactions -- they're all waiting for you to discover when you unlock Tampa Bay.

 A River Runs Through